 Mayo Clinic doctors have expertise treating Parkinson's disease with several options, including medications and deep brain stimulation.

 - Research leaders.
 Mayo Clinic movement disorder specialists study genetics, diagnosis, and treatment options for people with Parkinson's disease and other movement disorders.
 You may have the opportunity to participate in research studies.

-Watch Mayo Clinic neurologist J. Eric Ahlskog, M.D., Ph.D., describe Parkinson's disease treatment.
+Watch Mayo Clinic neurologist J. Eric Ahlskog, M.D., Ph.D., describe Parkinson's disease treatment on YouTube.

 Mayo Clinic: Answers you can trust

 At Mayo Clinic, we assemble a team of specialists who take the time to listen and thoroughly understand your health issues and concerns.
 We tailor the care you receive to your personal health care needs.
 You can trust our specialists to collaborate and offer you the best possible outcomes, safety and service.

 Mayo Clinic is a not-for-profit medical institution that reinvests all earnings into improving medical practice, research and education.
 We're constantly involved in innovation and medical research, finding solutions to improve your care and quality of life.
 Your doctor or someone on your medical team is likely involved in research related to your condition.